Alex Jesaulenko Medal

 The Alex Jesaulenko Medal refers to three unrelated medals in Australian rules football, all named in honour of Alex Jesaulenko, a legend in the Australian Football Hall of Fame.
 The medals are currently awarded annually to the best player in the grand final of the AFL Canberra league and to the winner of the Mark of the Year in the Australian Football League.
 In the 1990s a medal of the same name was awarded to the best player for The Allies representative team in State Of Origin football.

 AFL Canberra

 Jesaulenko started his football career with the Eastlake Football Club in the Canberra Australian National Football League.
 In recognition of his achievements in the VFL the league awards the Alex Jesaulenko Medal to the best player in the Grand Final each year.
 In 2008 the award was won by Nicholas Smith.

 Mark of the Year

 In recent years, the AFL has awarded the Alex Jesaulenko Medal to the winner of the Mark of the Year in recognition of Jesaulenko's famous mark in the 1970 VFL Grand Final, one of the most recognisable spectacular marks of all time.
-The incumbent winner is 's Harry Himmelberg.